 - Consider implementing dedicated connectivity such as AWS Direct Connect, Azure ExpressRoute, or Google Cloud’s Dedicated Interconnect or Partner Interconnect.
 These services provide a dedicated network connection between you and the cloud service point of presence.
 This can reduce exposure to the risk of business interruption from the public internet.

-2) Security and Privacy
+2).
+Security and privacy

 Although cloud service providers implement the best security standards and industry certifications, storing data and important files on external service providers always opens up risks.
 Any discussion involving data must address security and privacy, especially when it comes to managing sensitive data.
 We must not forget what happened at Code Space and the hacking of their AWS EC2 console, which led to data deletion and the eventual shutdown of the company.
 Their dependence on remote cloud-based infrastructure meant taking on the risks of outsourcing everything.

 Of course, any cloud service provider is expected to manage and safeguard the underlying hardware infrastructure of a deployment.
 However, your responsibilities lie in the realm of user access management, and it’s up to you to carefully weigh all the risk scenarios.

 Though recent breaches of credit card data and user login credentials are still fresh in the minds of the public, steps have been taken to ensure the safety of data.
-One such example is the General Data Protection Rule (GDPR), recently enacted in the European Union to provide users more control over their data.
+One such example is the General Data Protection Rule (GDPR), which was recently enacted in the European Union to provide users more control over their data.
 Nonetheless, you still need to be aware of your responsibilities and follow best practices.

-Best practices for minimizing security and privacy risks:
+Best practices for minimizing security and privacy risks

 - Implement security at every level of your deployment.

 - Take a risk-based approach to securing assets used in the cloud and extend security to the devices.

 - Implement multi-factor authentication for all accounts accessing sensitive data or systems.

-3) Vulnerability to Attack
+3).
+Vulnerability to attack

 In cloud computing, every component is online, which exposes potential vulnerabilities.
 Even the best teams suffer severe attacks and security breaches from time to time.
 Since cloud computing is built as a public service, it’s easy to run before you learn to walk.
 After all, no one at a cloud vendor checks your administration skills before granting you an account: all it takes to get started is generally a valid credit card.

-Best practices to help you reduce cloud attacks:
+Best practices to help you reduce cloud attacks

 - Make security a core aspect of all IT operations.

-- Keep ALL your teams up to date with cloud security best practices.
+- Keep ALL your teams up-to-date with cloud security best practices.

 - Ensure security policies and procedures are regularly checked and reviewed.